Event Filter Syntax

 While the above attributes can be used for any event type, variables are specific to certain events.
 There are two ways to find out what variables are available for an event.

-- You can expand the event in the list view to see what variables are present.
+- You can click on an event entry to expand the event in the list view to see what variables are collected.

 - You can start typing

-variables.in the filter box (after specifying a type) to get the autocomplete of variables for that event type.
+variables, followed by a dot, in the filter box (after specifying a type) to get an autocomplete of variables for that event type.

 When you know what variables you have access to you can use them just like the top level attributes: